OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 }).catch(errorHandlerFunction);
 ```

-The `protect` method accepts an optional string parameter, `password`.
+The `protect` method accepts an optional string parameter.
 This string represents the password needed for a user to bypass protection and change the workbook's structure.

 Protection can also be set at the worksheet level to prevent unwanted data editing.
-For more information, see the **Data protection** section of the [Work with Worksheets using the Excel JavaScript API](excel-add-ins-worksheets.md#data-protection) article.
+For more information, see the **Data protection** section of the [Work with worksheets using the Excel JavaScript API](excel-add-ins-worksheets.md#data-protection) article.

 > [!NOTE]
 > For more information about workbook protection in Excel, see the [Protect a workbook](https://support.office.com/article/Protect-a-workbook-7E365A4D-3E89-4616-84CA-1931257C1517) article.